ryone9re/pswgen/README.md

 # pswgen

-A simple random password generator run on CLI
+A simple random password generator execute in CLI

 ## Installation